xavier-green/datadog_monitoring/README.md

 ## Improvements

+- As the benchmark shows, the fastest request implementation is promisifed https, this is what should be used.
 - A class should be created for a *service*.
 This should be created per website, and would allow more control over an individual case.
 This would allow custom alerts, warnings, logic, pausing, resuming, editing...
 - A proper event-driven architecture between background workers and the frontend.
 Sockets could be an idea, fired every